 To be eligible for the subclass 173 visa, the applicant must have; a child who is an Australian citizens, Australian permanent residents or eligible New Zealand citizens, have a sponsor, meet the balance of family test, have an assurance of support and meet all health and character requirements.

-Each applicant requires a sponsor.
+Each Temporary Contributory Parent Visa Application requires a sponsor.
 This is usually the applicant’s child (or child’s spouse or de facto partner) unless the applicant’s child is under the age of 18.
 If the child has not turned 18, the sponsor can be; the relative or guardian of the child, the co-habiting spouse who is 18, a relative of the co-habiting spouse if they are not 18 or a community organisation.

 The balance of family test is a requirement that must be met for this visa to be granted, it cannot be waived.
 To meet the balance of family test, the applicant must have at least half of their children living in Australia on a permanent visa or more of their children live permanently in Australian than any other country.
 If the applicant has children on a temporary visa, they are counted as living outside Australia.
 The applicant and their partner’s children (including step children and adopted children are generally included in the balance of family test.